Best Electric Pet Nail Trimmers for Pet Grooming

 2. Most Importantly - Do Not Panic!

 3. If you accidentally cut the nail too short and it starts to bleed, you can use a styptic pencil, styptic powder, or styptic pads to stop the bleeding.
-However, even if you do nothig,the bleeding should stop within about 5 minutes.
+You can also use corn starch.
+Even if you do nothig,the bleeding should stop within about 5 minutes.
 Do not let your dog lick the wound as that may slow the healing process and cause it too bleed for a bit longer.

 Master Grooming Tools Nail Grinder